 Club meets 1st & 3rd Wednesday during lunch in J5

 Acts of Kindness: (RAK for short) is a gathering of students whose aim is to spread kindness on campus, in our community and around the world.
 Students in this club meet once a month to work on a service project, collect donations, beautify the campus and deliver kindness gifts/notes to staff and students.

 Advisor: Anukina Garrison [email protected]

 Club meets 2nd & 4th Wednesday during lunch in room J1

 Club: Students come together in the spirit of fun and camaraderie to talk about and play their favorite games.
 From card and board games to computer and video games, all students are welcome and have a safe place to interact, relax and have fun.

-Club meets last Tuesday of the month during lunch in the Gym
+Club meets 1st and 3rd Tuesday during lunch in room E5